genadi03/genadi03/README.md

 - 👀 I’m interested in learning different programming languages, such as C#, JavaScript, Python and others

-- 🌱 I am currently teaching students various computer disciplines
+- 🌱 I am currently working as a university lecturer, teaching various computer disciplines

 - 📫 Email for correspondence: genadi03@gmail.com